jamesmeneghello/pynab/README.md

 ------------

 - Python 3.2 or higher
-- PostgreSQL 9.3 or higher
+- PostgreSQL 9.3+ or MySQL/Maria/Percona 5.5+
 - A u/WSGI-capable webserver (or use CherryPy)

 I've tested the software on both Ubuntu Server 13.04 and Windows 8, so both should work.